How to keep cool without AC

 Here are 10 easy tricks to cool down without harming the planet.

-Climate change is making the world a warmer place.
-Heat waves can be extremely dangerous to human health, so it’s important to know how to beat the heat.
-Although air conditioning may feel like the best answer (for those who can afford it), it’s nowhere near a climate-friendly solution, as it uses large amounts of electricity and releases hydrofluorocarbons (HFCs), a potent greenhouse gas used in cooling agents.
+Climate change is making the world a warmer place, raising the frequency, intensity, and duration of heat waves, which can be extremely dangerous to human health.
+Although air conditioning may feel like the best solution to beat the heat (for those who can afford it), it’s nowhere near a climate-friendly option, as it uses large amounts of electricity and releases hydrofluorocarbons, a potent greenhouse gas used in cooling agents.

 This doesn’t mean you need to throw your AC unit out of the window, if you have one, but you can still learn how to use it less.
-So, let’s get down to business: Here are a few climate-friendly tips that can help you stay cool without making climate change worse and our world hotter.
+So, let’s get down to business: How do we cool down without making climate change worse and our world hotter?
+Here are a few climate-friendly tips that can help you stay cool without harming the planet.

 How to keep cool without air conditioning